fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 If your fertility issues are caused by blockages in the reproductive tract that prevent sperm from being released through ejaculation, your doctor can perform several procedures.

-PESA is a minimally invasive procedure where your doctor carefully inserted a fine needle through the scrotum's skin directly into the epididymis to retrieve sperm.
+• PESA is a minimally invasive procedure where your doctor carefully inserts a fine needle through the scrotum's skin directly into the epididymis to retrieve sperm.

-This method is often chosen because the microscope enables your doctor to identify the best locations for sperm collection and recover larger quantities of mature, high-quality sperm compared to PESA.
+• This method is often chosen because the microscope helps your doctor identify areas suitable for sperm collection and may allow for the retrieval of larger quantities of sperm compared to PESA, though individual outcomes vary

 For non-obstructive azoospermia